Medical Devices

 - Obtain the correct marking for your product

-- Guiding the UDI proces and guidance with the registeration of your products in EUDAMED and/or Notis (Farmatec), or with the MHRA
+- Guiding the UDI process and guidance with the registration of your products in EUDAMED, or with the MHRA

 EUDAMED + UDI

-CE Medical can assist with registering in EUDAMED and with UDI.
+CE Medical can assist you with registration of your devices in EUDAMED and with the arrangements for a UDI.
 EUDAMED is a European database for medical devices.
 Regulation (EU) 2017/745 on medical devices and regulation (EU) 2017/746 on vitro diagnostic medical devices introduce an EU device identification system.
 It is based on a unique device identifier (UDI) and allows for easier traceability of medical devices.
 This requires that manufacturers submit in EUDAMED the UDI/Device information of all devices they place on the EU market.
 Importers, authorised representatives and system/procedure packers must also register in EUDAMED.

 - Registering in EUDAMED as an Authorised Representative (EC REP)